-I've presented at a wide range of events over the last few years, and most of them are listed here.
+I've presented at a wide range of events, and most of my public talks are listed here.
 For publications, see my Google Scholar page.

 I relaxed a little at PyCon US this year, with a short talk at the language summit (on my new PEP 789 rather than PEP 533) and mentored + development sprints filling out my schedule.